Counter-Strike in esports: Tier 2 tournaments

 Tier 2 tournaments are events with not as much status or prize money as their Tier 1 equivalents, and as such don't have the same impact on the Valve rankings.
 The top 12 teams in the chosen Valve rankings cannot be invited to these events, with all tournament organizers having to start from 13th in the rankings and work their way down; they can otherwise use filtered standings by region or forgo ranking invites and use entirely open qualifiers or signups.
 Unlike their higher counterparts, organizers can filter invites based on team nationality or gender, but not to the point where specific teams are invited.
 Tier 2 event finalists can be invited to Tier 1 or Tier 2 events as Wildcards for up to 6 months after their win, but Tier 1 finalists can't be invited to a Tier 2 event as Wildcards.

 Wildcard tournaments

 For every three events in either Tier 1 or Tier 2 that an organizer runs, they can organize a Wildcard tournament, which are considered a special type of event for that tier.
 A tournament organizer has to declare which tournaments are connected to the Wildcard tournament, but can otherwise invite however many Wildcards they want and have them enter the main stage of the tournament.
-It is important to note that these Wildcards have to match the makeup of the organizer's qualifying tournaments.
+These Wildcards have to match the makeup of the organizer's qualifying tournaments.
 As an example, a tournament organizer with two European Tier 1 tournaments and two global Tier 1 tournaments must have half of their Wildcards be European Wildcards, with the rest being Global Wildcards.
 Organizers may also use the Valve rankings to invite more teams or use open qualifiers.